 - May 26, 2020 - the Urban Renewal Agency approved changes to the terms of the agreement with WDA.
 Modifications were made to the affordable housing term (including location and flexibility on who develops it), timing on infrastructure cost sharing, sidewalk enhancements, and creating flexibility in the density, types of parking, and commercial areas associated with the planned development.
 For more information, you can read the agenda item summary or view the work session.

-- November 2020 - Atkins Dame, Inc., and the Urban Renewal Agency entered into a new Disposition and Development Agreement, per the terms approved at the May 26, 2020 work session).
+- November 2020 - Atkins Dame and the Urban Renewal Agency entered into a new Disposition and Development Agreement, per the terms approved at the May 26, 2020 work session).

-- March 2021 - Atkins Dame, Inc. completed due diligence and indicated they plan to move forward with purchase of Downtown Riverfront properties.
+- March 2021 - Atkins Dame completed due diligence and indicated they plan to move forward with purchase of Downtown Riverfront properties.
 The developer provided a $4.5 million non-refundable deposit which will be used to support the phase 2 infrastructure.

-- October 2021 - Atkins Dame, Inc. closed on the purchase of several Riverfront parcels.
+- October 2021 - Atkins Dame completed purchase of the first set of several Riverfront parcels.

 Steam Plant Redevelopment Opens a New Window.

-On April 24, 2019, the Agency Board (City Council) directed the Agency Director (City Manager) to enter into negotiations with the development team led by Mark Miksis and Mark Frohnmayer for the redevelopment of the Steam Plant.
-The team proposes to save and adaptively re-use the Steam Plant, transforming it into an iconic community destination that connects people with downtown and the Willamette River.
+On April 24, 2019, the City's Urban Renewal Agency directed the Agency Director to enter negotiations with the development team led by Mark Miksis and Mark Frohnmayer, Dream Plant, for the redevelopment of the Steam Plant.
+The Dream Plant team proposes to save and adaptively re-use the Steam Plant, transforming it into an iconic community destination that connects people with downtown and the Willamette River.

 The conceptual design phase for phase 1 (the 3-acre linear park) was completed in fall 2018.
 Site preparation, including building demolition and riparian enhancement, took place in 2019.
 Construction to transform the industrial site into a vibrant Downtown Riverfront Park started in 2020 and was completed in June 2022.